 Cameron Blair remembered as ‘loyal friend, protective brother, beautiful boy’ at funeral

-Hundreds gather in Bandon to pay their respects as Cork student who was stabbed is laid to rest
+Hundreds gather in Bandon to pay their respects as stabbed Cork student laid to rest

 The remains of Cameron Blair are removed from St Mary’s Church, Bandon, Co Cork.
 Photograph: Michael Mac Sweeney/Provision

-The family of 20-year-old murdered Cork Institute of Technology student Cameron Blair remembered him at his funeral service as a kind and loving son and brother who can never be replaced but will always be sadly missed.
+The family of 20-year-old Cork Institute of Technology student Cameron Blair, who was fatally stabbed earlier this month, remembered him at his funeral service as a kind and loving son and brother who can never be replaced but will always be sadly missed.

 Hundreds of mourners, many visibly upset, packed St Peter’s Church in Bandon and the church grounds to show their support for Cameron’s grieving parents, Noel and Kathy, and his younger brother, Alan (17).